Book your appointment online or visit us today.

 In cases where a wisdom tooth doesn’t have enough room to grow properly (known as an impacted wisdom tooth), it can lead to pain, infections, and other dental issues.
 In these instances, it’s often recommended to remove the affected tooth.
 Some dentists may recommend wisdom tooth extraction even if the impacted teeth are not causing immediate pain or problems.

-If you need wisdom tooth removal in Toronto, choose a compassionate and skilled dental team like the one at HealthOne.
+If you need wisdom tooth extraction in Toronto, choose a compassionate and skilled dental team like the one at HealthOne.
 Conveniently located in downtown Toronto, we are committed to providing caring service to ensure your wisdom tooth removal experience is as comfortable as possible.

 Emergency Dental Care